 We have the answers.

-Your first line of defense during the D.C. summer months will be a functioning, efficient air conditioner.
-Walking into a nice, chilly house after even a short walk outdoors is sweet relief!
+Summer air conditioning is your first line of defense against the D.C. heat and humidity.
+Walking into a nice, chilly house after even a short walk outdoors is sweet relief.

-Don't be the person whose air conditioning unit fails at the most inconvenient time possible, like the middle of a heat wave, at a weird hour of the night or on a holiday weekend.
+Don't be the person whose air conditioning unit fails at the most inconvenient time — the middle of a heat wave, at a weird hour of the night or on a holiday weekend.

 A little preventative maintenance can keep your AC cranking away even on the hottest days: